1. Packages

 status str

-The monitor status (ENABLED or DISABLED).
+The run state of the monitor.
+(ENABLED or DISABLED).

-account_id int
+account_id str

 The account in which the Synthetics monitor will be created.